GabrielHori/GabrielHori/README.md

 ### Hi there, I'm Gabriel - aka Horizon

-## I'm currently training to become a web developer at Simplon

-- At the moment, I'm working on: Beesafe, a web application to prevent the person from finding themselves in dangerous situations.
+- At the moment, I'm working on: HorizonAI.
 - I’m currently learning: Php and javascript.
 - I’m looking to collaborate on: any interesting open source project.
 - I’m looking for help with: understanding what the hell I'm doing.